The best club hurling 15 since 2000

 Along with his brother Jerry, carried that Newtownshandrum team to All-Ireland glory on St Patrick's day in 2004.
 A tremendous club hurler.

-Was man-of-the-match in Portumna's first All-Ireland club on Paddy's Day in 2006 when he was only a teenager.
-Always, always did it when Portumna needed it.
+Was man-of-the-match in Portumna's first All-Ireland club against Newtownshandrum on Paddy's Day in 2006 when he was only a teenager.
+Gave a masterclass against Birr in 2008, hitting 0-10.